Student Clubs

 Geovany “Geo” Lucero

-Geovany “Geo” Lucero (they/them) is the Student Services Coordinator at Pacifica.
+Geovany “Geo” Lucero is the Student Life Coordinator at Pacifica.
 They are committed to serving students as a resource and amplifying DEI practices on campuses.
-Geo has over 4 years of experience in student affairs and enjoys being a part of people’s academic journey.
+Geo has over five years of experience in student affairs and enjoys being a part of people’s academic journey.
 Prior to working at Pacifica, they studied feminist studies (B.A.) at University of California, Santa Barbara.
-While attending UCSB, they were involved in student organizing, advocacy, and leadership throughout various campus organizations such as the Multicultural Center, Hermanas Unidas de UCSB, Associated Students, and more.
+While attending UCSB, they were involved in student organizing, advocacy, and leadership throughout various campus organizations such as the Multicultural Center, Hermanas Unidas de UCSB, Associated Students and more.
 Their leadership as the 2021-22 Student Advocate General tackled areas such as: return-to-campus guidelines/COVID-19 policies, student housing crises, academic policy/procedure accountability, and student casework.
 They developed a passion for helping students navigate through their campus resources, programs, and policies in hopes of alleviating any pressures or roadblocks.
 Geo has worked in student affairs, event programming, public speaking, community advocacy/organizing, as well as dabbling into their barista skills at Starbucks.
 They enjoy exploring restaurant recommendations, attending live shows/concerts, and adventuring nature with their two dogs, Sage and Gansito.